ModelOriented/hstats/README.md

 Since distance to the ocean and age have high values in overall interaction strength, it is not surprising that a strong relative pairwise interaction is translated into a strong absolute one.

-{interactML} crunches three-way interaction statistics $H^2_{jkl}$ as well.
+{hstats} crunches three-way interaction statistics $H^2_{jkl}$ as well.
 The following plot shows them together with the other statistics on prediction scale (`normalize = FALSE` and `squared = FALSE`).
 The three-way interactions are weaker than the pairwise interactions, yet not negligible:

 ```r
 plot(inter, which = 1:3, normalize = F, squared = F, facet_scales = "free_y", ncol = 1)